 Pension equalisation was introduced in 1995.
 If you were divorced before then, a different regime may apply.
 You may still be entitled to a share of your spouses’ pension as a pension claim is not subject to a statute of limitation, but you will have to take the initiative to claim pension from your ex-spouse.

-The Dutch rules may also apply to foreign pensions.
+The Dutch rules may also apply to foreign pensions if Dutch law is applicable to the marital property.
 Many expatriates have built op pension in different countries.
 However, foreign pension funds do not always recognise Dutch rulings on pension.
-Therefore, it may be necessary to obtain a separate pension order in the country the pension is administrated in to receive pension directly.
+Therefore, it may be necessary to obtain a separate pension order in the country the pension is administered in to receive pension directly.
 The alternative is waiting until your ex-spouse starts receiving pension and then applying to them for your share.
 Needless to say that relations are often not the best and it may need further litigation to receive your share.

 If you have any questions on divorce and pensions, please contact us: